Near Burney in Shasta County, California — The American West (Pacific Coastal)

 Erected 2005 by California State Parks.

 Location.
+41° 0.802′ N, 121° 39.005′ W. Marker is near Burney, California, in Shasta County.
+Marker can be reached from Lake Road north of California Highway 89 S, on the right.
 Touch for map.
 Marker is in this post office area: Burney CA 96013, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
 Burney Falls (about 500 feet away, measured in a direct line); Fort Crook (approx. 8.8 miles away); Captain Dick and Richard Pugh (approx. 8.8 miles away); Glenburn Community Church (approx. 9 miles away); Fountain Fire Vista Point (approx. 12.3 miles away).

 Credits.
-This page was last revised on August 17, 2016.
-This page originally submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 212 times since then and 9 times this year.
+This page was last revised on August 18, 2020.
+It was originally submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 271 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida. • Syd Whittle was the editor who published this page.